Dragoljub Mićunović: Early life

 Mićunović was born on 14 July 1930 in Merdare, Kingdom of Yugoslavia.
 He spent his childhood in Skopje where his father Mile worked as a civil servant.
 Following the annexation of parts of Yugoslavia by the Italian puppet Albanian Kingdom and Axis Kingdom of Bulgaria, he sought refuge in the Territory of the Military Commander in Serbia.
-After World War II, he resumed high school in Kursumlija and Prokuplje.
-Mićunović was then sentenced to 20 months of forced labour at Goli Otok island by the Yugoslav authorities.
+After World War II, he resumed high school in Kuršumlija and Prokuplje.
+Mićunović was then sentenced to 20 months of forced labour at Goli Otok island by the Yugoslav authorities for ideological inclinations towards the Soviet Union.

 After his release, he became an assistant at the University of Belgrade Faculty of Philosophy.
 He was part of the Marxist humanist Praxis School, and in 1975 he was expelled from the faculty, together with seven other colleagues.

 Political career

 Mićunović was one of the members of the Founding Committee of the Democratic Party in December 1989 who began the process of re-establishing the Democratic Party (DS).
 He was elected the first President of the re-established Democratic Party at the founding party conference on February 3, 1990.

 At the first multi-party elections in Serbia in 1990, he was elected a Member of Parliament of Serbia on behalf of the Democratic Party.
-As a Member of Parliament on the state level, he was elected a delegate to the Chamber of the Republics and Provinces (upper chamber) of the Assembly of Yugoslavia in the period 1991-1992.
+As a Member of Parliament on the state level, he was elected a delegate to the Chamber of the Republics and Provinces (upper chamber) of the Assembly of Yugoslavia in the period 1991–1992.
 At the Federal elections in 1992, Mićunović was elected a Member of the Federal Assembly as a representative of the Democratic Party.
 As a member of the opposition coalition “Zajedno”, he was re-elected a Member of Federal Assembly in the Chamber of Citizens (lower chamber) in 1996.

 He remained the party's president until 1994, when he was squeezed out from the top spot by Zoran Đinđić.
 Mićunović resigned and with a group of prominent intellectuals, founded the Center for Democracy Fund, a non-governmental organization for the development of civil society and the non-governmental sector, civil education and preparation of political and social reforms.

 In 1996, Dragoljub Mićunović founded a new political party, Democratic Centre, of which he was elected president.